System Boot

 What is the overthinking loop?

-The overthinking loop is the closed circuit in which a person rehearses the same problem without acting on it — analysis that produces more analysis instead of a decision.
+The closed circuit in which a person rehearses the same problem without acting on it — analysis producing more analysis instead of a decision.

 Why can't I stop overthinking?

-Because the loop is doing useful psychological work: it protects you from being wrong in public.
-The loop breaks only when the cost of inaction exceeds the cost of the wrong answer.
+Because the loop protects you from being wrong in public.
+It breaks only when the cost of inaction exceeds the cost of the wrong answer.